-- providing information on where, when and ways to register to vote;
+- Providing information on where, when and the ways to register and vote

-- explaining the importance of registering to vote; and
+- Explaining the importance of registering to vote

-During the 2015 general election, we had 132 community relations officers for new Canadians helping to improve access and reduce barriers.
-We are building on that success for the next general election.
+We have dedicated community relations officers for new Canadians helping to improve access and reduce barriers.

-Inspire Democracy: New Canadians are a key group in our Inspire Democracy outreach program.
-Inspire Democracy workshops and participation at important conferences are ways we share information, understand barriers to voting, and discuss effective approaches to support voter participation.
-Inspire Democracy's national outreach strategy for new Canadians has three core components: activities in the communities, a multi-platform advertising campaign, and targeted communication products in many languages.
+New Canadians are a key group in our Inspire Democracy outreach program.
+Running workshops and participating in important conferences are ways we share information, understand barriers to voting and discuss effective approaches to increasing voter participation.
+Inspire Democracy's national outreach strategy for new Canadians has three core components: organizing activities in communities, supporting a multi-platform advertising campaign and helping distribute targeted communication products in many languages.

 For each general federal election, the Voter Information Campaign gives Canadians the information they need on when, where and the ways to register and vote.
 Ads run in multiple languages, including 30 ethnic languages on TV and radio, eight in print and seven on digital and social media.
 This multimedia campaign helps reduce barriers to voting for new electors (youth and new Canadians), Indigenous electors and electors with disabilities.